Judoon/judoon-tutorial/tutorial.md

 ![moo](img/quickstart-overview.png)
 [(fullsize)](./img/fullsize/quickstart-overview.png)

-Next, we in the click on the 'Upload Dataset' button and select our spreadsheet.
+Next, we in the click on the `Browse` button next to **Add Dataset** button and select our spreadsheet.

 ![moo](img/quickstart-upload.png)
 [(fullsize)](./img/fullsize/quickstart-upload.png)

-Click 'Submit', and then you will be taken to a page that looks like
+Click `Upload`, and then you will be taken to a page that looks like
 this:

 ![moo](img/quickstart-view.png)